 Candle Care: Here’s the 411

 You’re psyched on your new scent- as you should be!
-Let’s make sure you get the most out of your candle burning experience.
+We want to make sure you get the most out of your candle burning experience.

 Know When to Let Go